-- Students must complete both the Graduation Numeracy Assessment and two Graduation Literacy Assessments as a requirement for graduation. - In Grade 10: - Students are expected to write the Graduation Numeracy and a Graduation Literacy Assessment. - In Grade 12: - Students are expected to write a Graduation Literacy Assessment. - There will be an opportunity for students to re-write the Provincial Graduation Assessments to improve their achievement level.
+- Students must complete both the Graduation Numeracy Assessment and two Graduation Literacy Assessments as a requirement for graduation. - Students are expected to write the Graduation Numeracy and a Graduation Literacy 10 Assessment. - Students are also expected to write a Graduation 12 Literacy Assessment. - There will be an opportunity for students to re-write the Provincial Graduation Assessments to improve their achievement level.
 Until graduation, students may write a Provincial Graduation Assessment up to three times: the original attempt and two re-writes. - The best outcome for each of the Provincial Graduation Assessments will be recorded on the student's transcripts.